-Appraising is, by and large, a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-So it goes without question these days that real estate appraisal can definitely be considered a profession rather than a trade.
-In our field, as with any profession, we have a strict ethical code.
+Appraising is typically a long term career.
+Requirements to become a licensed appraiser have increased more than ever before.
+That's why it goes without question in this day and age that real estate appraisal can certainly be considered a profession as opposed to a trade.
+As with any profession we have a strict ethical code.

-Race Appraisal Services, LLC has an established track record for providing competent and ethically superior appraisals.
-To learn more Contact us
+Race Appraisal Services, LLC has worked hard for its track record for providing competent and ethically superior appraisals.
+Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, sellers and buyers, or others.
+Appraisers will regularly need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
 Those third parties normally are defined in the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-Appraisers also have rules outside of boundaries of clients and others.
-For example, appraisers must backup their work files for a minimum of five years - at Race Appraisal Services, LLC you can rest assured that we adhere to that rule.
+There are also ethical rules that have nothing to do with whom we share information.
+For example, appraisers must store their work files for a minimum of five years - at Race Appraisal Services, LLC you can rest assured that we stick to that rule.

-We meet or beat the industry standards and guidelines set in place for professional behavior.
-We can't accept anything less from ourselves.
-We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would invite appraisal fraud since increasing the estimate of the home would inflate the their paycheck.
-We don't do that.
-Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.
+When working on an assignment, we follow the highest ethical standards possible.
+Doing assignments on contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal professions biggest no-no, because it would invite fraudulent practices since raising the estimate of the home would inflate the fee.
+We set ourselves to a higher standard.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.

 Got a Question?